WHBF-TV

 WHBF-TV (channel 4) is a television station licensed to Rock Island, Illinois, United States, serving as the CBS affiliate for the Quad Cities area.
-It is owned by Nexstar Media Group alongside Burlington, Iowa–licensed CW owned-and-operated station KGCW (channel 26); Nexstar also provides certain services to Davenport, Iowa–licensed Fox affiliate KLJB (channel 18) under a shared services agreement (SSA) owner Mission Broadcasting.
-The three stations share studios in the Telco Building on 18th Street in downtown Rock Island; WHBF-TV's transmitter is located in Bettendorf, Iowa.
+It is owned by Nexstar Media Group alongside CW station KGCW (channel 26) and co-managed with Fox affiliate KLJB (channel 18); Nexstar's Tegna subsidiary owns ABC affiliate WQAD-TV (channel 8).
+WHBF-TV, KGCW and KLJB share studios in the Telco Building on 18th Street in downtown Rock Island; WHBF-TV's transmitter is located in Bettendorf, Iowa.

 History

 Early history

 WHBF-TV began broadcasting on July 1, 1950, making it the fifth-oldest television station in Illinois and the oldest outside Chicago.
 The station was originally owned by the Potter family, publishers of the Rock Island Argus, alongside WHBF radio (1270 AM, later WKBF, now defunct) and 98.9 FM (now WLKU).

 WHBF-TV has served as a CBS affiliate since its launch, though it initially maintained secondary affiliations with ABC and the DuMont Television Network.
 Following DuMont's closure in 1956, the station shared ABC programming with WOC-TV (channel 6, now KWQC-TV), then the market's primary NBC affiliate, until WQAD-TV (channel 8) debuted as a dedicated ABC affiliate in 1963.
 WHBF-TV also briefly carried programming from the NTA Film Network in the late 1950s.

 In 1986, the Potter family divested their media holdings.
 Citadel Communications acquired WHBF-TV, while the radio stations relocated from the Telco Building.
 Lynch Entertainment purchased a stake in the station the following year, forming Coronet Communications Company through a partnership between Citadel and Lynch.

 WHBF-TV became the first station in the Quad Cities to utilize color radar and later introduced the ESP: Live (Exclusive Storm Prediction) weather system, which provides real-time severe weather alerts.
 On January 29, 2007, the station rebranded as "CBS 4" and adopted a circular logo design similar to those used by other Citadel-owned major network affiliates.